-The story spanned three centuries.
-In the last half of the nineteenth century, the lumber industry turned Stillwater into a bustling community.
-The crossing was served by a ferry in 1849 and a pontoon bridge by 1876.
-The cost of maintaining the bridge soon became a burden for the community, which lobbied to have Minnesota and Wisconsin take over that responsibility.
-In addition, by the early twentieth century, the bridge was becoming obsolete.
-This led the state highway departments to build a new steel bridge in 1931 with a vertical-lift span to accommodate river traffic.
-The eye-catching structure was quickly embraced as a local icon.
+In the second half of the nineteenth century, the lumber industry transformed Stillwater into a bustling community.
+The Saint Croix River crossing was first served by a ferry then, by 1876, a pontoon bridge.
+However, by the early twentieth century, the bridge was becoming obsolete.
+The state highway departments built a new steel bridge in 1931 with a vertical-lift span to accommodate river traffic.
+The eye-catching structure quickly became a local icon.

-In the decades after World War II, though, the bridge became a bottleneck as both vehicular traffic and recreational river use increased.
+In the decades after World War II, the bridge became a bottleneck as both vehicular traffic and recreational river use increased.
 Initial proposals to modify the structure led to plans to completely replace it.
-This was complicated by the Saint Croix’s designation by Congress as a Wild and Scenic River and by the listing of the bridge in the National Register.
-Although a new crossing was eventually built, the process had stops and starts, lawsuits and mediation, studies and more studies.
-The historic lift bridge, once threatened with demolition, has been saved and converted for pedestrian and bicycle use, part of a loop trail that goes over the new bridge.
+This was complicated both by the Saint Croix’s designation by Congress as a Wild and Scenic River and by the listing of the bridge in the National Register.
+Although a new crossing was eventually built, lawsuits and subsequent mediation and calls for further study slowed the project.
+The historic lift bridge, once threatened with demolition, has been saved and converted for pedestrian and bicycle use, part of a loop trail that also runs over the new bridge.